signature-opensource/CK-Configuration/README.md

 # CK.Configuration

-Provides extensions and helpers to CK.Core [Mutable and ImmutableConfigurationSection](https://github.com/Invenietis/CK-Core/tree/develop/CK.Core/Configuration).
+Provides extensions and helpers to manipulate .NET configuration sections.

 ## AssemblyConfiguration
 Handles "DefaultAssembly" and "Assemblies" sections.
 These configurations can appear